Hanns Eisler: His supporters

-Eisler's supporters—including his friend Charlie Chaplin and the composers Igor Stravinsky, Aaron Copland and Leonard Bernstein—organized benefit concerts to raise money for his defense fund, but he was deported early in 1948.
-Folksinger Woody Guthrie protested the composer's deportation in his lyrics for "Eisler on the Go"—recorded fifty years later by Billy Bragg and Wilco on the Mermaid Avenue album (1998).
+Eisler's supporters—including his friend Charlie Chaplin and the composers Igor Stravinsky, Aaron Copland and Leonard Bernstein—organized benefit concerts to raise money for his defense fund, but to no avail.
+Eisler was deported early in 1948.
+His deportation disrupted a number of collaborations, such as composing a new film score for Chaplin's 1928 The Circus, the last Tramp movie, which Chaplin had requested.
+Eisler turned the score in the 1950s into concert music, which would be performed.
+Folksinger Woody Guthrie protested the composer's deportation in his lyrics for "Eisler on the Go"—recorded 50 years later by Billy Bragg and Wilco in the 1998 album Mermaid Avenue.
 In the song, an introspective Guthrie asked himself what he would do if called to testify before the House Committee on Un-American Activities: "I don't know what I'll do / I don't know what I'll do / Eisler's on the come and go / and I don't know what I'll do."

 On departing from the U.S.

-On 26 March 1948, Eisler and his wife, Lou, departed from LaGuardia Airport and flew to Prague.
+On 26 March 1948, Eisler and his wife Lou departed from LaGuardia Airport and flew to Prague.
 Before he left, he read the following statement:

 I leave this country not without bitterness and infuriation.
 I could well understand it when in 1933 the Hitler bandits put a price on my head and drove me out.
 They were the evil of the period; I was proud at being driven out.
 But I feel heartbroken over being driven out of this beautiful country in this ridiculous way.